Jim Thorpe

-He lost his Olympic titles after it was found he had been paid for playing two seasons of semi-professional baseball before competing in the Olympics, thus violating the contemporary amateurism rules.
-In 1983, 30 years after his death, the International Olympic Committee (IOC) restored his Olympic medals with replicas, after ruling that the decision to strip him of his medals fell outside of the required 30 days.
+Thorpe lost his Olympic titles after it was found he had been paid for playing two seasons of semi-professional baseball before competing in the Olympics, thus violating the contemporary amateurism rules.
+In 1983, 30 years after his death, the International Olympic Committee (IOC) restored Thorpe's Olympic medals with replicas, after ruling that the decision to strip him of his medals fell outside of the required 30 days.
 Official IOC records still listed Thorpe as co-champion in decathlon and pentathlon until 2022, when it was decided to restore him as the sole champion in both events.

 Thorpe grew up in the Sac and Fox Nation in Indian Territory (what is now the U.S. state of Oklahoma).
-As a youth, he attended Carlisle Indian Industrial School in Carlisle, Pennsylvania, where he was a two-time All-American for the school's football team under coach Pop Warner.
-After his Olympic success in 1912, which included a record score in the decathlon, he added a victory in the All-Around Championship of the Amateur Athletic Union.
-In 1913, he played for the Pine Village Pros in Indiana.
-Later in 1913, Thorpe signed with the New York Giants, and he played six seasons in Major League Baseball between 1913 and 1919.
+As a youth, he attended Carlisle Indian Industrial School in Carlisle, Pennsylvania, where he was a three-time All-American for the school's football team under coach Pop Warner.
+After his Olympic success in 1912, which included a record score in the decathlon, Thorpe added a victory in the All-Around Championship of the Amateur Athletic Union.
+In 1913, Thorpe signed with the New York Giants, and played six seasons in Major League Baseball between 1913 and 1919.
 Thorpe joined the Canton Bulldogs American football team in 1915, helping them win three professional championships.
 He later played for six teams in the National Football League (NFL).
-He played as part of several all-American Indian teams throughout his career, and barnstormed as a professional basketball player with a team composed entirely of American Indians.
+Thorpe played as part of several all-American Indian teams throughout his career, and barnstormed as a professional basketball player with a team composed entirely of American Indians.

 From 1920 to 1921, Thorpe was nominally the first president of the American Professional Football Association, which became the NFL in 1922.
 He played professional sports until age 41, the end of his sports career coinciding with the start of the Great Depression.
-He struggled to earn a living after that, working several odd jobs.
-He suffered from alcoholism, and lived his last years in failing health and poverty.
-He was married three times and had eight children, including Grace Thorpe, an environmentalist and Native rights activist, before suffering from heart failure and dying in 1953.
+Thorpe struggled to earn a living after that, working several odd jobs.
+He suffered from alcoholism and lived his last years in failing health and poverty.
+Thorpe was married thrice and had eight children, including Grace Thorpe, an environmentalist and Native rights activist, before suffering from heart failure and dying in 1953.

 Thorpe has received numerous accolades for his athletic accomplishments.
-The Associated Press ranked him as the "greatest athlete" from the first 50 years of the 20th century, and the Pro Football Hall of Fame inducted him as part of its inaugural class in 1963.
-The town of Jim Thorpe, Pennsylvania was named in his honor.
+The Associated Press ranked him as the "greatest athlete" from the first 50 years of the 20th century, and the Pro Football Hall of Fame inducted Thorpe as part of its inaugural class in 1963.
+The town of Jim Thorpe, Pennsylvania, was named in his honor.
 It has a monument site that contains his remains, which were the subject of legal action.
 Thorpe appeared in several films and was portrayed by Burt Lancaster in the 1951 film Jim Thorpe – All-American.